Svorgen/ipcalc/README.md

 # IpCalc
 Command line application for search subnet

-The maximum number of iterations in this algorithm is 32
+The complexity of this algorithm is O(n)

 # How to use it?
 This application runs by running the file main.py